HannahGuo/HackIR/README.md

 An anonymous chat for people on transit.

-Built using Firebase Real-Time database.
+Built using HTML, CSS, JS and Firebase.